 The CEO and the CFO set in opposite corners of the room.
-But both stuck their hands into the air just as I called for questions at the end of my speech.
+But both stuck their hands into the air just as I called for questions at the end of my keynote.
 "Why don't employees communicate upward in an organization?" the CEO asked with a twinge of frustration.
 The CFO added, "My question exactly!"

-It's a common question - even from the most well-liked and brightest leaders in and out of the boardroom.
-And the question deserves serious thought because typically when downward communication dominates (http://www.eremedia.com/tlnt/communicating-and-aligning-strategy-why-is-that-last-mile-such-a-challenge/), problems go unaddressed and innovation stalls.
+It's a common question in the executive suite - even from the most well-liked and brightest leaders in the boardroom.
+And the question deserves serious thought because typically when downward communication dominates, problems go unaddressed and innovation stalls.

-Eventually poor internal communication shows up (http://www.eremedia.com/tlnt/5-reasons-that-most-leaders-fail-as-communicators/) to the customer as poor service or defective products.
+Eventually poor internal communication shows up to the customer as poor service or defective products.
 So back to the root reasons: